CaptainEven/RepNet-MDNet-VehicleReID/README.md

 ![](https://github.com/CaptainEven/RepNet-Vehicle-ReID/blob/master/VehicleReIDTask.png)

 ## Basic principle for vehicle ReID task: </br>
-Using a two-branch deep convolutional network to project raw vehicle images into an Euclidean space where distance can be directly used to measure the similarity of arbitrary two vehicles.
+Using a two-branch deep convolutional network to project raw vehicle images into an Euclidean space where distance can be directly used to measure the similarity of arbitrary two vehicles. </r>
+For simplicity, triplet loss or coupled cluster loss was replaced by arc loss which is widely used in face recognition.

 # Test result
 ![](https://github.com/CaptainEven/RepNet-Vehicle-ReID/blob/master/TestResult.png)